Evidence — Key Findings from 1,227 Arkansas Public Records

 1. No independent credit analysis

-Of more than 1,200 documents reviewed, zero contained an independent credit analysis of Israel Bonds prepared by pension fund staff or outside consultants.
+Of more than 1,200 documents reviewed, zero contained an independent credit analysis of these non-tradable sovereign bonds prepared by pension fund staff or outside consultants.
 Standard investment practice requires pension fund managers to conduct or commission their own due diligence — not rely on sales materials from the bond issuer.

-Arkansas’s pecuniary-only standard (Act 411 of 2023) and the prudent-investor rule (Ark.
-Code §§ 24-2-610–619) both require documented financial analysis before committing member funds to new investment positions.
+Arkansas’s pecuniary-factors standard (Act 498 of 2023, the State Government Employee Retirement Protection Act, Ark.
+Code §§ 24-2-802(4)(A), 24-2-804(a)) requires pension board investment evaluations to be based “only on pecuniary factors” — those with material financial effect on risk or return.
+The prudent-investor rule (Ark.
+Code §§ 24-2-610–619) requires comparable diligence from pension trustees.
+Together, those standards already require the kind of analysis our FOIA investigation found missing.
 This finding holds across all documents received in Round 2 — including APERS’s 8,648-page FOIA production and Treasury’s 118-document response.
 The absence of any independent credit analysis in the entire public record is a significant gap.

 2. Internal memo recommended against new purchases

-On October 8, 2024, Steve Pulley, a Senior Investment Officer in the State Treasurer’s office, wrote an internal memo raising concerns about Israel Bonds.
-The memo noted that major credit-rating agencies — specifically Fitch, Moody’s, and S&P — had downgraded Israel’s credit rating, citing “heightened security risks and weakened economic prospects.”
+On October 8, 2024, Steve Pulley, a Senior Investment Officer in the State Treasurer’s office, wrote an internal memo raising concerns about the bonds under investigation.
+The memo noted that major credit-rating agencies — specifically Fitch, Moody’s, and S&P — had downgraded the issuing country’s credit rating, citing “heightened security risks and weakened economic prospects.”
 The memo recommended that Arkansas “hold our positions and allow for the $17M to roll off in the first half of 2025 and the $20M maturing in the calendar year 2026.”
 (For the investment standards that should have governed this decision, see the Treasury investment policy.)

-Instead, even as bonds matured in accordance with the memo’s recommendation, the state purchased $20 million in new Israel Bonds.
-By May 2025, Senior Investment Officer Steve Pulley confirmed the Treasury held $55 million in Israel Bonds — roughly the same level the memo had recommended letting decline.
+Instead, even as bonds matured in accordance with the memo’s recommendation, the state purchased $20 million in new non-tradable sovereign bonds.
+By May 2025, Senior Investment Officer Steve Pulley confirmed the Treasury held $55 million in these bonds — roughly the same level the memo had recommended letting decline.
 What changed was not the credit outlook, but the political calculus.

 3. Sales representatives met with agencies before authorizations

-In April 2025, Israel Bonds national and regional sales representatives met with the directors of both ATRS and APERS, along with the State Treasurer and State Auditor.
+In April 2025, the bond issuer’s national and regional sales representatives met with the directors of both ATRS and APERS, along with the State Treasurer and State Auditor.
 State Auditor Dennis Milligan arranged the meetings.
-A thank-you email from Israel Bonds executive Lawrence Berman later used the Treasury’s $20 million purchase as sales leverage on the APERS director.
+A thank-you email from the issuer’s national managing director, Lawrence Berman, later used the Treasury’s $20 million purchase as sales leverage on the APERS director.
 A separate thank-you email to APERS staff praised their “kind hospitality” and pitched follow-up meetings.

 Within weeks:

-- The State Treasury purchased $20 million in new Israel Bonds
+- The State Treasury purchased $20 million in new non-tradable sovereign bonds

 - APERS authorized $25–50 million (May 15, 2025)